tarantool/doc/doc/release/compatibility.rst

 If a module or a C stored procedure is run on an older release, it will operate with the same effect on a newer one.

-It is okay to add a new function or a new structure to the public C API.
+It is okay to add a new function or structure to the public C API.
 It must use one of the Tarantool prefixes (``box_``, ``fiber_``, ``luaT_``, ``luaM_`` and so on) or introduce a new one.

-A symbol from a used library must not be exported directly, because the library may be used in a module by itself, and the clash can lead to problems.
+A symbol from a used library must not be exported directly because the library may be used in a module by itself, and the clash can lead to problems.
 Exception: when the whole public API of the library is exported (as for libcurl).